davcisneros0/davcisneros0/README.md

 Hey, David here.

-Been learning and growing with software development for a few years, and continuing to strive forward.
+Been learning software development for a few years, and continuing to learn even more.
 Besides software development, I am familiar with Microsoft 365 and somewhat familiar with Ableton.

 Some fun facts about me and what I know:
 - Average house deejay